PDA Board Members

 PDA Board President

 Conor is a native of Ireland and moved to the U.S. in 2006.
 After spending nearly 10 years in the high tech industry, most recently as an engineer in the semiconductor world, Conor decided to ditch machines to pursue his real passion, politics.
 He worked on the Obama primary campaign in Oregon and then worked as a field organizer in Ohio for the general election.
 Turnout in his turf increased by 800 votes, a critical swing in helping to deliver Ohio, given that Kerry lost by only 9 votes per precinct statewide.
-Conor lives in Chicago with his “professional-trouble-making” wife Nora, who works in the labor movement.
+Conor lives with his “professional-trouble-making” wife Nora, who works in the labor movement.

 PDA Board Member

 Kimberly has been volunteering and working for PDA since 2004.
 Since moving to Arizona in 2003, Kimberly discovered her inner progressive and volunteered with the Kucinich Presidential Campaign and later the Arizona Democratic Progressive Caucus.

 She is a graduate of Western Michigan University with a Bachelors Degree in Music Therapy, and a graduate of Grand Valley State University with a masters degree in Speech and Language Pathology.